Guide to Balancing Speed and Control in DevOps

 How to update a DaemonSet

 DaemonSets are updated in the same way as other Kubernetes objects.
-You can use the kubectl update and kubectl patch commands, or take advantage of declarative updates by editing your YAML files, then repeating the kubectl apply command.
+You can use the kubectl update and kubectl patch commands, or you can take advantage of declarative updates by editing your YAML files and repeating the kubectl apply command.

-Not all DaemonSet fields are updatable, however.
+However, not all DaemonSet fields are updatable.
 You’re prevented from changing the DaemonSet’s spec.selector because any modifications could result in existing Pods being orphaned.

 How to delete a DaemonSet